kristofmulier/convertpdf-gpt/examples/apm32f411/user_manual.md

 ### Overall Purpose and Title
 - **Figure 126 Discontinuous Mode Timing Diagram**
-- Shows how an ADC configured in "discontinuous" scan mode processes its "regular" channels and "injection" channels in smaller sub‐groups each time a trigger occurs.
+- Shows how an ADC configured in "discontinuous" scan mode processes its "regular" channels and "injection" channels in smaller sub-groups each time a trigger occurs.

 ### Signals and Channels